On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Introduction

 \end{remark}

-\begin{remark} Theorem \ref{main} implies in particular the uniform (independent of $\delta$) local in time well-posedness for the Cauchy problem \eqref{1.9}-\eqref{i0}, which does not follow from the known results \cite{H,J2,Smith}.
-Indeed, for the Cauchy problem of general 2D quasilinear wave equation with smooth coefficients,
+\begin{remark} Theorem \ref{main} implies in particular the uniform (independent of $\delta$) local in time well-posedness for the Cauchy problem \eqref{1.9} with \eqref{i0} and \eqref{i1}, which does not follow from the known results \cite{H,J2,Smith}.
+Indeed, for the Cauchy problem of general 2D quasilinear wave equations with smooth coefficients,

 the local in time well-posedness of solution $w\in C([1,T],H^s(\mathbb R^2))\cap C^1([1,T],H^{s-1}(\mathbb R^2))$ with $s>\f{11}4$ has been established in \cite{Smith}.
-However, such a theory cannot be applied to \eqref{1.9}-\eqref{i0} to yield the local well-posedness of smooth solution with time interval independent of $\delta$ due to \eqref{p1}. \end{remark}
+However, such a theory cannot be applied to \eqref{1.9} with \eqref{i0} to yield the local well-posedness of smooth solution with time interval independent of $\delta$ due to \eqref{p1}. \end{remark}